Article 22.

 A local board of education shall not require an applicant to pay for the criminal history check authorized under this subsection.

-(c) The Department of Public Safety shall provide to the local board of education the criminal history from the State and National Repositories of Criminal Histories of any applicant for a school personnel position in the local school administrative unit for which a local board of education requires a criminal history check.
-The local board of education shall require the person to be checked by the Department of Public Safety to (i) be fingerprinted and to provide any additional information required by the Department of Public Safety to a person designated by the local board, or to the local sheriff or the municipal police, whichever is more convenient for the person, and (ii) sign a form consenting to the check of the criminal record and to the use of fingerprints and other identifying information required by the repositories.
+(c) The State Bureau of Investigation shall provide to the local board of education the criminal history from the State and National Repositories of Criminal Histories of any applicant for a school personnel position in the local school administrative unit for which a local board of education requires a criminal history check.
+The local board of education shall require the person to be checked by the State Bureau of Investigation to (i) be fingerprinted and to provide any additional information required by the State Bureau of Investigation to a person designated by the local board, or to the local sheriff or the municipal police, whichever is more convenient for the person, and (ii) sign a form consenting to the check of the criminal record and to the use of fingerprints and other identifying information required by the repositories.
 The local board of education shall consider refusal to consent when making employment decisions and decisions with regard to independent contractors.

 The local board of education shall not require an applicant to pay for being fingerprinted.